aws/aws-imds-packet-analyzer/README.md

 - **Level:** the level of the log entry, where IMDSv2 calls are logged at `INFO` level and IMDSv1 calls are logged at `WARNING` level
     - If there are any instances where an ImdsPacketAnalyser fail to interpret the packets, `ERROR` level messages will be traced.
     - **Note** The only reason a call cannot be identified is if the analyzer is unable to find a request payload for the IMDS call, this missing payload means the analyzer will not be able to discern V1 from V2 IMDS calls. (see what to do in case of missing payload below).
     - Errors (due to a *missing payload*) in the log indicate that the analyzer was not able to capture the payload that was sent to the IMDS ip.
-This is expected for AL2 kernel 4.14 on Granite (ARM) instances (see "Limitations" heading below).
+This is expected for AL2 kernel 4.14 on Graviton (ARM) instances (see "Limitations" heading below).
 If this is a new error case, please log a defect with detailed information and consider alternative ways to identify the source of the IMDS call.
 - **message:** the details of the IMDS call as it would be outputted to the terminal

 Example of a IMDSv1 log entry: